 - An evaluation will only be conducted from an official transcript.
-An official transcript bears the appropriate signatures and seals and can be mailed directly from the issuing institution to BMCC, or sent as an etranscript through Parchment.com. - Courses completed with a "C" grade (2.0) or higher will be accepted with the exception of certain English and computer courses.
-These are addressed in the following two sections. - Computer science courses that are more than five years old will be accepted only with the student's successful completion of a departmental exam. - Math and English courses taken by students transferring in or returning to BMCC will be accepted and correlated to a BMCC course according to content by the Registrar.
-Students with math or English credit who wish to pursue further math or English courses at BMCC may do so if their pre-requisite courses are not more than three years old.
+An official transcript bears the appropriate signatures and seals and can be mailed directly from the issuing institution to BMCC or sent as an e-transcript through Parchment.com. - Students must submit a request to the Registrar's office for transcripts to be evaluated.
+Students are advised to submit transcripts for evaluation at least one week prior to course registration. - Courses completed with a "C" grade (2.0) or higher will be accepted with the exception of certain English, math, and computer courses.
+These are addressed in the following sections. - Computer science courses that are more than five years old will be accepted only with the student's successful completion of a departmental exam. - Math and English courses taken by students transferring in or returning to BMCC will be accepted and correlated to a BMCC course according to content by the Registrar.
+Students who have attained a bachelor's degree may be exempt from the departmental exam requirement. - Students with math or English credit who wish to pursue further math or English courses may do so if their pre-requisite courses are not more than three years old.
 If the student's math or English pre-requisite courses are more than three years old, the student must take the departmental exam or the BMCC math or English placement exam to determine eligibility for prospective math or English course enrollment.
-Students with math or English credit three years or older are recommended to meet with the respective Department Chair for advisement. - Courses which are not equivalent to BMCC courses but are in a discipline may be accepted as elective credits. - Credits, not grades, are transferred for "C" or better courses.
+Students with math or English credit three years or older are recommended to meet with the respective Department Chair for advisement. - Courses which are not equivalent to BMCC courses but are in a discipline may be accepted as elective credits. - Transfer of courses at the 300-400 level must be approved by the respective Department Chair. - Courses similar in title to those offered by BMCC at the 300-400 level shall not receive specific course credit if taken at the 100-200 level at another institution.
+However, general course credit may be awarded. - Credits, not grades, are transferred for "C" or better courses.
 Grades from transfer courses are not included when calculating the BMCC cumulative grade point average (GPA). - Transfer credits will be shown on the student's academic record and will be counted when determining satisfactory academic progress for federal financial aid. - Transfer of credit toward certificate programs will be limited to 15 credits, associate degree programs will be limited to 30 credits, and bachelor degree programs will be limited to 60 credits.
 Certificate of completion programs are not eligible for transfer of credit.